Summer Scholar Alumni

 Alexandria M. Johnson (she/her) is a fourth-year doctoral candidate in the Educational Policy Studies program at Georgia State University.
 With an M.A. in Higher Education Administration and B.A in Spanish from the University of Cincinnati, her professional experiences include teaching, and working with students with disabilities, minority affinity groups, and advocacy organizations in the U.S. and abroad.
 Her research interests include access and retention; leadership; Diversity, Equity, Inclusion, and Belonging (DEIB); study abroad; and pop culture in higher education.

 Aalyhia Shillow (she/her) is a first-generation college student from Duncanville, Texas.
 She was an education major in her senior year at the University of North Texas (UNT) and is pursuing a master’s degree in political science at Howard University.
 Aalyhia’s passion can be found in servant leadership and building community.
-Most recently, Aalyhia has visited the Texas and U.S. Capitol as a student ambassador to fight for CCAMPIS, SNAP benefits, an increased Pell Grant, and an expansion of mental health resources for students in postsecondary education and has received the Alton Thibodeaux Award for her dedication to promoting diversity across campus.
+Most recently, Aalyhia has visited the Texas Capitol and U.S. Capitol as a student ambassador to fight for CCAMPIS, SNAP benefits, an increased Pell Grant, and an expansion of mental health resources for students in postsecondary education.
+She has received the Alton Thibodeaux Award for her dedication to promoting diversity across campus.
 Aalyhia is currently working at PNPI as their operations associate.

 2022

-Alexia Carrillo Villalobos (she/her) currently works at Excelencia in Education as a Policy and Research Analyst.
+Alexia Carrillo Villalobos (she/her) currently works at Excelencia in Education as a policy and research analyst.
 She informs Excelencia’s policy and practice efforts to accelerate Latino student success in higher education by conducting research related to Latinos in higher education.
-Alexia also supports work on institutional transformation through the Seal of Excelencia, and the policy agenda’s current four core priorities: affordability, institutional capacity, retention and transfer, and workforce preparation.
+Alexia also supports work on institutional transformation through the Seal of Excelencia and the policy agenda’s current four core priorities: affordability, institutional capacity, retention and transfer, and workforce preparation.
 Alexia’s passion for higher education policy was motivated by her personal background as a first-generation college student.
-She previously worked as a Research Assistant with the Johns Hopkins Poverty & Inequality Research Lab (PIRL) and the Education Policy Initiative (EPI) at the Gerald R. Ford School of Public Policy – University of Michigan where she supported a qualitative research study aimed at reducing inequality in access to higher education.
-She received her AA in Sociology and Social Behavioral Sciences from Santa Rosa Junior College, her BA in Sociology from the University of California, Riverside, and her Master of Public Policy from the University of Michigan, Ann Arbor.
+She previously worked as a research assistant with the Johns Hopkins Poverty & Inequality Research Lab (PIRL) and the Education Policy Initiative (EPI) at the Gerald R. Ford School of Public Policy – University of Michigan where she supported a qualitative research study aimed at reducing inequality in access to higher education.
+She received her AA in sociology and social behavioral sciences from Santa Rosa Junior College, her BA in sociology from the University of California, Riverside, and her Master of Public Policy from the University of Michigan, Ann Arbor.

-Michael Morgan (he/him) is a first-year doctoral student at The Pennsylvania State University who is pursuing a degree in Higher Education.
+Michael Morgan (he/him) is a first-year doctoral student at The Pennsylvania State University who is pursuing a degree in higher education.
 His research interests are focused on the Black male identity in postsecondary education, specifically at predominantly white institutions, as well as topics related to Black love and Black male healing.
-Michael holds a Master’s degree in Educational Equity, Justice, and Social Transformation from the University of Michigan and a Bachelor of Arts in Politics from Oglethorpe University.
-He previously worked in the CREATE Center at the University of Michigan as a Research Assistant on the Dismantling the School-to-Prison Pipeline Project (DSTOPP).
+Michael holds a master’s degree in educational equity, justice, and social transformation from the University of Michigan and a Bachelor of Arts in politics from Oglethorpe University.
+He previously worked in the CREATE Center at the University of Michigan as a research assistant on the Dismantling the School-to-Prison Pipeline Project (DSTOPP).

 2021

 Javier Ramirez (he/him) is from Tulsa, Oklahoma, is a doctoral student at the University of Texas at Austin in the Program in Higher Education Leadership, and a graduate research assistant with Project MALES (Mentoring to Achieve Latino Educational Success).
 His research broadly examines how state and federal policy impacts the educational experiences for low-wealth and first-generation college students.
-He also examines LGBTQ+, masculinity, and socioeconomic issues within Fraternity and Sorority Life.
+He also examines LGBTQ+, masculinity, and socioeconomic issues within fraternity and sorority life.
 His research incorporates critical paradigms such as queer theory, critical race theory, and Latina feminist theories.
-Javier has two bachelor’s degrees in Human Relations and Women’s & Gender Studies from the University of Oklahoma and a master’s degree in Higher Education & Student Affairs from The Ohio State University.
+Javier has two bachelor’s degrees in human relations and women’s & gender studies from the University of Oklahoma and a master’s degree in higher education & student affairs from The Ohio State University.
 He is keeping his research career trajectory options open in pursuing the professoriate or in policy advocacy/research organizations.

 Arlenne Serna (she/her) graduated in 2021 from Brandeis University triple majoring in sociology, international studies, and education studies.
 Arlenne is a San Antonio, Texas, native, however, she spent many years living in Mexico.
 Due to her connection to the southern border, she is interested in the intersection of immigration status and access to education.
 She is currently working with the International Institute of New England in the unaccompanied children unit where she maintains communication with newly arrived migrant children to ensure their safety and rights in the United States.
 Arlenne previously studied abroad in South Korea where she researched and compared education systems across the world.
 In upcoming years, she hopes to combine her passion for education policy and immigration reform to represent students as they enter postsecondary education.